FeaturedFeaturesInfoThe Facts

 In the 2022/23 DCO application NH states that the LTC would take around 19% of traffic away from the Dartford Crossing, in the opening year, dropping to 13% by 2045.

 However, Thurrock Council, who have been provided with traffic modelling data by National Highways, have reached the conclusion that the proposed Lower Thames Crossing (LTC) would take as little as 4% of traffic away from the Dartford Crossing.
+They have also concluded that the Dartford Crossing would be back to todays level of traffic within 5 years of the LTC opening, if it goes ahead.

 It is also predicted there would be around a 50% increase in cross river traffic if the proposed LTC goes ahead.